 Registration is limited to a maximum of 8 hours per term.
 Academic policies apply as though the student were a freshman.

 Post-baccalaureate Students: A student who has completed a bachelor's degree will be considered post-baccalaureate until admitted into a graduate program.

-International Students: International students with English as their second language can meet the admission requirements for the university by 1) achieving the minimum required ACT or SAT for admission as an undergraduate, or 2) completing an undergraduate degree from another accredited American college or university, or 3) achieving the minimum score on a nationally recognized test of English language proficiency, such as the TOEFL or IELTS.
+International Students: International students with English as their second language can meet the admission requirements for the university by 1) achieving the minimum required ACT/SAT/CLT score for admission as an undergraduate, or 2) completing an undergraduate degree from another accredited American college or university, or 3) achieving the minimum score on a nationally recognized test of English language proficiency, such as the TOEFL or IELTS.
 A score older than two years cannot be used for admission.
 The minimum scores acceptable for admission to the university are 550 on the paper-based TOEFL, 70 internet based TOEFL (IBT), and 6.0 on the IELTS.
 Individual programs may have more stringent minimum requirements.

 Specific exceptions to this policy are limited to students who qualify and are accepted into the ESL Bridge Program and students who are assessed by an approved representative of Harding and judged to have satisfactory English skills.
 The students granted these exceptions are required to enter the University's intensive English as a Second Language (ESL) program.
 Students will not be permitted to take classes outside the ESL program until they have passed the ESL classes with a grade of "C" or higher, and have earned a TOEFL score of 550 or higher (or an equivalent combined score of 709 on the IBT) or a 6.0 on the IELTS.